Edison International (NYSE:EIX) Shares Sold by Hussman Strategic Advisors Inc.

-Hussman Strategic Advisors Inc. lowered its holdings in Edison International (NYSE:EIX) by 50.0% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+Hussman Strategic Advisors Inc. trimmed its position in shares of Edison International (NYSE:EIX) by 50.0% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 5,000 shares of the utilities provider’s stock after selling 5,000 shares during the period.
-Hussman Strategic Advisors Inc.’s holdings in Edison International were worth $289,000 as of its most recent SEC filing.
+Hussman Strategic Advisors Inc.’s holdings in Edison International were worth $289,000 at the end of the most recent reporting period.

-Several other institutional investors have also added to or reduced their stakes in the company.
-Oppenheimer & Co.
-Inc. grew its holdings in Edison International by 13.0% during the 2nd quarter.
-Oppenheimer & Co.
-Inc. now owns 27,582 shares of the utilities provider’s stock valued at $1,595,000 after purchasing an additional 3,176 shares in the last quarter.
-AMG National Trust Bank acquired a new stake in Edison International during the 2nd quarter valued at $3,041,000.
-New York State Common Retirement Fund grew its holdings in Edison International by 6.4% during the 2nd quarter.
-New York State Common Retirement Fund now owns 501,983 shares of the utilities provider’s stock valued at $29,025,000 after purchasing an additional 30,382 shares in the last quarter.
-Advisor Group Holdings Inc. grew its holdings in Edison International by 13.6% during the 2nd quarter.
-Advisor Group Holdings Inc. now owns 53,243 shares of the utilities provider’s stock valued at $3,077,000 after purchasing an additional 6,354 shares in the last quarter.
-Finally, Baker Tilly Wealth Management LLC grew its holdings in Edison International by 13.1% during the 2nd quarter.
-Baker Tilly Wealth Management LLC now owns 15,669 shares of the utilities provider’s stock valued at $906,000 after purchasing an additional 1,811 shares in the last quarter.
-73.16% of the stock is owned by institutional investors.
+A number of other institutional investors and hedge funds have also recently added to or reduced their stakes in the stock.
+Reilly Financial Advisors LLC grew its holdings in Edison International by 5.2% during the 1st quarter.
+Reilly Financial Advisors LLC now owns 3,761 shares of the utilities provider’s stock valued at $220,000 after purchasing an additional 185 shares in the last quarter.
+SOA Wealth Advisors LLC. boosted its stake in Edison International by 84.5% during the 1st quarter.
+SOA Wealth Advisors LLC. now owns 428 shares of the utilities provider’s stock valued at $25,000 after acquiring an additional 196 shares during the last quarter.
+Avantax Advisory Services Inc. boosted its stake in Edison International by 4.4% during the 1st quarter.
+Avantax Advisory Services Inc. now owns 5,003 shares of the utilities provider’s stock valued at $293,000 after acquiring an additional 211 shares during the last quarter.
+Sigma Planning Corp boosted its stake in Edison International by 6.7% during the 1st quarter.
+Sigma Planning Corp now owns 3,525 shares of the utilities provider’s stock valued at $207,000 after acquiring an additional 222 shares during the last quarter.
+Finally, CSat Investment Advisory L.P. boosted its stake in Edison International by 63.4% during the 1st quarter.
+CSat Investment Advisory L.P. now owns 639 shares of the utilities provider’s stock valued at $37,000 after acquiring an additional 248 shares during the last quarter.
+73.16% of the stock is owned by institutional investors and hedge funds.

-Edison International (NYSE:EIX) last posted its quarterly earnings results on Thursday, July 29th.
-The utilities provider reported $0.94 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.99 by ($0.05).
-Edison International had a return on equity of 11.69% and a net margin of 6.83%.
+Edison International (NYSE:EIX) last issued its quarterly earnings data on Thursday, July 29th.
+The utilities provider reported $0.94 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.99 by ($0.05).
+Edison International had a net margin of 6.83% and a return on equity of 11.69%.
 During the same quarter in the prior year, the company earned $1.00 earnings per share.
-As a group, equities analysts expect that Edison International will post 4.45 EPS for the current year.
+As a group, sell-side analysts anticipate that Edison International will post 4.45 EPS for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which was paid on Saturday, July 31st.
-Investors of record on Tuesday, July 6th were given a $0.663 dividend.
-The ex-dividend date of this dividend was Friday, July 2nd.
-This is an increase from Edison International’s previous quarterly dividend of $0.66.
+The business also recently announced a quarterly dividend, which was paid on Saturday, July 31st.
+Shareholders of record on Tuesday, July 6th were paid a dividend of $0.663 per share.
+This is a boost from Edison International’s previous quarterly dividend of $0.66.
+The ex-dividend date was Friday, July 2nd.
 This represents a $2.65 annualized dividend and a yield of 4.48%.
-Edison International’s dividend payout ratio (DPR) is currently 58.63%.
+Edison International’s dividend payout ratio (DPR) is presently 58.63%.

 Edison International, through its subsidiaries, generates and distributes electric power.
 As of March 03, 2021, it delivered electricity to 15 million residential, commercial, industrial, public authorities, agricultural, and other customers across Southern, Central, and Coastal California.
 Edison International also provides energy solutions to commercial and industrial users.